MilanDemarcq/hdl-bench/readme.md

 ## HDL Bench

-A set of scripts to generate VHDL Testbench structures to your taste.
+A Perl script to generate VHDL Testbench structures to your taste.

+Use: "perl hdl-bench.pl VHDLfile.vhd"